A topic from the subject of Biochemistry in Chemistry.

 Main Concepts

-Genetic Variation: Considers the sources and mechanisms of genetic diversity, such as mutations and recombination.
+Genetic Variation: Considers the sources and mechanisms of genetic diversity, such as mutations (point mutations, insertions, deletions), recombination (crossing over, independent assortment), and gene flow.

 Genetics and biochemistry provide fundamental insights into the complexity of life and have revolutionized our understanding of human health and disease, as well as industrial and agricultural processes.